underwatergrasshopper/poe_exp_after_dot/README.md

 Run `./RunUnitTests64.bat` in command window to run unit tests.

 Run `./Run64.bat` in command window to run `poe_exp_after_dot` locally without install.

+Run `./Build64.bat` in command window to build the distribution.

+Run `./Clean.bat` in command window to clean temporal data.